VoicuTomut/ase-fast/doc/development/addingexamples.rst

 ..
 Note::

-   Please do not use any non-human written files such as .png files in the tutorials, generate them from scratch if possible.
+   Please do not use any non-human written files such as .png files in the tutorials, generate them during the tutorial if possible.
 Also, do not add large files (> few 10s of Kb).
 Sphinx-gallery creates a downloadable ``.zip`` folder for all examples, so we want to keep it light.

 Adding a ``.py`` file to the example folder will automatically make sphinx-gallery find it and it will be executed when building the gallery.